stevorackovic/stevorackovic.github.io/_pages/cv.md

 **PhD in Statistics and Stochastic Processes**
 *Instituto Superior Tecnico | Lisbon* &nbsp;·&nbsp; *2019 – 2025*
 - The curriculum covers machine learning, optimization, and statistics with a high demand for both theoretical and practical skills
-- Thesis: ``Distributed optimization of bio-kinetic models based on large 4D sequences''
+- Thesis: ''Mathematical Methods for Inverse Rigging in Realistic Blendshape Models''
 - Solving large-scale optimization problems in facial animation, focusing on distributed optimization to reduce computational costs

 **MSc in Applied Mathematics – Data Science**